sl101/Trood_profile_Vue3/README.md

  - Pinia: A state management library, replacing Vuex for a simpler and more intuitive approach.
  - LocalStorage: For storing profile data and simulating backend requests.
  - Vite: Development tool for fast builds and a better development experience.
+ - vite-svg-loader: Plugin for importing SVG files as Vue components.
  - Scoped Styles: Styles encapsulated at the component level using Vue's scoped attribute.

 ## Installation and Setup